ConsolesAI/consoles-ai/README.md

 ## Coming Soon
 ### Browsers
-Launch and control Chrome or Firefox browsers in the cloud.
+Launch and control Browsers in the cloud.

 ### Compute
 Execute code and run containers programmatically